-209. To compete with national brands, Kroger and ACI have invested in massive nationwide private label development and manufacturing infrastructures, and employ hundreds to support their private label operations, including research & development personnel, quality assurance personnel, consumer researchers, marketing and promotions personnel, financial analysts, designers, sourcing and supply chain personnel, manufacturing personnel, and executive staff.

-210. C&S will be significantly disadvantaged in competing with a post-merger Kroger without a divestiture of national brand equivalent private label brands like Signature and O Organics and the supporting nationwide infrastructure.
-C&S will also be disadvantaged REDACTED compete with Kroger on milk price.
+- 209. To compete with national brands, Kroger and ACI have invested in massive nationwide private label development and manufacturing infrastructures, and employ hundreds to support their private label operations, including research & development personnel, quality assurance personnel, consumer researchers, marketing and promotions personnel, financial analysts, designers, sourcing and supply chain personnel, manufacturing personnel, and executive staff. - 210.
+C&S will be significantly disadvantaged in competing with a post-merger Kroger without a divestiture of national brand equivalent private label brands like Signature and O Organics and the supporting nationwide infrastructure.
+C&S will also be disadvantaged REDACTED

-Kroger and ACI currently

-REDACTED
+REDACTED REDACTED

-Moreover, ACI sells REDACTED
+Moreover, ACI sells

 C&S will not have this ability and will not be able to